Xamarin

 <Slider x:Name="slider" /> <Label Text="ROTATION" BindingContext="{x:Reference Name=slider}" Rotation="{Binding Path=Value}" /> <Label BindingContenxt="{x:Reference slider}" Text="{Binding Value, StringFormat='The angle is {0:F0} degrees'}" />

-Note: We can refer to the slider
+Note: We can refer to the slider element using both Nameslider= and just slider.

 Collections

-defines an ItemsSource
+ListView defines an ItemsSource property of type IEnumerable, and

 displays the items in that collection.